No – however we recommend for any appliances that are powered using a type of solid fuel (coal, wood, etc.) you:

 - Not to overload the fire with fuel

-- Warnings to ensure the fire is completely extinguished before the tenants go to bed
+- Ensure the fire is completely extinguished before the tenants go to bed or leave the property

-- To dispose of ashes in a metal bucket (provided) stored outside
+- Dispose of ashes in a metal bucket stored outside

 3. Arrange for all working chimneys in the property to be swept and inspected.
 This is to reduce the risk of chimney fires and poisoning from fumes.
 Use a chimney sweep registered with the Guild of Master Chimney Sweeps or the National Association of Chimney Sweeps who in addition to sweeping the chimney will carry out checks such as smoke evacuation to ensure your chimney is working as it should.
 Some insurance underwriters stipulate in their policies that chimneys should be adequately maintained so failure to do so could render the insurance policy invalid in the event of a chimney fire.